Pula

 Roman Amphitheater in Pula, Croatia

-Croatia’s Adriatic coastline has become a popular vacation destination in recent years, drawing tourists from around the globe to its mix of charming cities, welcoming locals, and beautiful sandy beaches.
-Among Croatia’s many popular tourist destinations, Pula stands out as one of the best places to go on your next yacht charter vacation due to its combination of beautiful waterscapes and interesting historical buildings.
-Read on to learn more about why you should book your next vacation aboard a yacht in Pula, Croatia!
+Pula stands out as one of the best places visit on your next yacht charter.
+This stunning town offers a combination of beautiful waterscapes and interesting historical buildings.
+Read on to learn more about why you should book your next vacation aboard a yacht in Pula, Croatia.

 Pula | Things to see and do

 • See the Arena.
-This Roman Amphitheatre, built in the 1st century, the outstanding Arena overlooks the port steps away.
+This Roman Amphitheater, built in the 1st century, the outstanding Arena overlooks the port steps away.
 Originally designed to seat close to 20,000 people, today, it hosts open-air concerts in the summer and fall.

 • Browse the stalls at Pula’s Trznica (covered market).
 This elegant two-floor iron-and-steel building opened in 1903.
 Stallholders sell everything from seasonal fruit and vegetables to fresh fish, meat, and cheeses.
-It’s a treat for all your senses.

 • Try scuba diving with the Orca Diving Center.
 Your yacht Captain and crew will arrange such excursions, so note your desires on your preference form.